rboudhar001/SimpleProjectInLiferay7/README.md

 Simple Project in Lifery 7 for show a table of persons and add new ones.

+Liferay Workspace Project
 - Person-API
 - Person-Service
 - Person-Web

 ### Instructions

-1) Download the Project
+1) Download the Project and unzip it
-2) Import in your Liferay IDE as Gradle Project
+2) Import in your Liferay IDE as Liferay Workspace Project
-3) Build the Project with Gradle
+3) Click in the option "Download the Bundle" for download the Liferay server if you don't have one.
-4) Add in your portal-ext.properties the next properties
+4) Add in your portal-ext.properties (It's in the server) the next properties
 ```html
 mail.session.mail.store.protocol=imap
 mail.session.mail.transport.protocol=smtp